What do you do when no one can tell you what to do.

 Taking Decisions – Much has been studied, written and discussed about decision-making.
 We will share some practices that can make a difference in times of high uncertainty.
 We know that decisions made today will have a lasting impact and legacy.

 Taking Responsibility – When we think about leadership we often think about people in positions of formal authority.
 At the highest level, we see a range of examples of how people are taking or not taking responsibility as leaders.
 We are also seeing that the job title is not the same as the person’s actions, and that many people are stepping up and taking responsibility without necessarily having that formal authority.
 What can you do, with or without the title of leader?

 Related Course.
 How you act during this extremely challenging period will have a long-lasting impact on you and those around you?
-Join us for the "Lead and Influence with Impact, Online Edition" a series of virtual workshops every Friday and self-paced learning over 4 weeks from 15 May to 12 June 2020.
+Join us for the "Lead and Influence with Impact, Online Edition" a series of virtual workshops every Friday and self-paced learning over 4 weeks from 15 September - 08 October 2020.

 For the rest of this article, we will focus on: Making Space

 We must acknowledge that a traumatic global event is occurring right now.
 It is not only frontline workers that will be deeply affected by this extraordinary situation.
 In fact, it would be unusual if you were not affected.
 Ask yourself: how is this disruption affecting you, your behaviour – and what are the implications for those around you?
 Could you be part of the problem, if you’re not careful, when it comes to responding to the situation and finding ways forward?